You are here:

 1. Direct Impact on Consumer Prices

-Commodities are integral to the production of many goods and services.
+Commodities are essential for production, and market competition influences their pricing and availability.
 When commodity prices rise, the cost of producing goods and services also increases.
 These higher production costs are often passed on to consumers, leading to higher prices for goods and contributing to overall inflation.
 For example, a spike in oil prices can increase transportation and production costs, which can be reflected in higher prices for consumer goods.

 2. Expectations and Speculation